A determination of the cosmic microwave background temperature using Galactic molecules: Discussion

 Note that $\sigma_{\rm sys}$ is the intrinsic scatter associated with the measured column density ratios and not an intrinsic scatter associated with the excitation temperature. $\sigma_{\rm sys}$ therefore represents a $\sim10$ percent uncertainty of the column density ratio due to systematics that are presently unaccounted for.
 We also note that a simple weighted mean of the $T_{01}$ values listed in Table~\ref{tab:fitting_results} (i.e. set $\sigma_{\rm sys}=0$) gives $\langle T_{01}\rangle = 2.739\pm0.015~{\rm K}$; this uncertainty is a factor of $\sim6$ more precise than the value of $T_{01}$ that accounts for $\sigma_{\rm sys}$.
 Given that $\sigma_{\rm sys}$ is significantly non-zero, we stress the importance of the intrinsic scatter term when calculating the most likely mean value, instead of only quoting a weighted mean value.

 Our determination of $T_{01}$ represents a reliable $\sim3$ percent determination of the typical CN excitation temperature of diffuse molecular clouds in the Milky Way.
 Our measure agrees with the direct measurement of the CMB temperature, $T_{\rm CMB,0}=2.7260\pm0.0013~{\rm K}$, by \citet{Fixsen2009}.
-Our measurements suggest that local sources of excitation do not significantly alter the level populations of CN, relative to the CMB.
-However, the source of intrinsic scatter is not currently known; it could be due to sightline dependent excitation, or issues with the LSF and cloud modelling.
+Our measurements suggest that local sources of excitation do not significantly alter the CN level populations in our sample of absorbers, relative to the CMB.
+However, the source of intrinsic scatter is not currently known; to fully understand the intrinsic scatter a larger sample of systems may be required.
+The two most likely causes include sightline dependent excitation, or issues with the LSF and cloud modelling.
 To test these two possibilities, we can compare our result to those of other analyses reported in the literature.
 If $\sigma_{\rm sys}$ is identical between any two studies, it is more likely to be intrinsic to the CN absorbers, since different authors analyse their samples in different ways.
 This leads to modelling choices that are more likely to lead to a different set of systematic errors.

 For this comparison, we consider the most recent CN sample reported by \citep{Ritchey2011}, who report a weighted mean value $\langle T_{01}\rangle = 2.754\pm0.002$.
 We note that a significant fraction ($\sim62$ percent) of their sample has an $R(0)$ column density that is $\lesssim10^{12.5}~{\rm cm}^{-2}$, which is the regime we find very little change to the values between the \lsfg\ and \lsfv\ analyses.
 Furthermore, their data are of generally higher S/N ratio, albeit at somewhat lower spectral resolution.
 If we apply our likelihood model (Equation~\ref{eqn:likelihood}) to their data, we find values: